 The treatment depends on the cause of hyperglycemia, and may include the following:

 - Insulin.
 For people with type 1 diabetes, insulin is the main treatment for hyperglycemia.
-In some cases, it may also be used to treat people with type 2 diabetes, as well as people who don’t have diabetes.
+In some cases, it may also be used to treat people with type 2 diabetes.

 - Glucose-lowering medications.
 Various drugs such as metformin may be used to lower blood-glucose levels.

 - Glucose monitoring.
 People with diabetes should monitor their blood glucose levels as instructed by their doctor.

 - Lifestyle changes.
 People with diabetes can reduce the risk of developing hyperglycemia or treat existing hyperglycemia by getting regular exercise, following a nutritious diet, and maintaining a healthy weight.